Key takeaways

 Storage Tip That Matters: Temperature and Light

+For long-term storage of medicinal flower the pack is only half the job.
 Beyond RH, Nate recommends keeping stored plant material in a cool, dark place.
 Excess heat can cause issues like decarboxylation, meaning essential oils can become prematurely activated—something you generally want to avoid during storage.

 If you want additional resources related to environmental control, temperature management is a strong place to start: temperature control considerations.